 Wedding Photographers of Sequoia National Park, California - Central

-Map of WPJA Wedding Photographers Serving Sequoia National Park
+Map of Wedding Photojournalists Serving Sequoia National Park Couples

 We are Matt and Tara Theilen–just two people in love with life and passionate about what we do.
 We met in 1998 when Matt was living in his VW van, spending winters rock climbing in Joshua Tree while Tara was finishing up graduate school in Tucson.
 Over the next 9 years we were friends living our lives in different places.
 We would see each other and hang out from time to time, mostly high up on a rock face or on some long, mosquito-ridden approach in the Sierras.
 We were both rock climbers and sought out the solitude and adventure of the mountains.
 We soon fell in love with each other and naturally, we united forces photographing weddings and building this amazing business together.
 [Lake Tahoe Wedding Photographer]